-- A. When he is hit by his own batted ball in fair territory, after leaving the batter's area. - B. When he drops the bat in fair territory and it makes contact with a fair ball, by moving into the ball. - C. When a fly ball is legally caught, providing no part of the fielder's body is touching in "out of play territory" at the time of the catch.
+- A. When he is hit by his own batted ball in fair territory, after leaving the batter's area. - B. When he drops the bat in fair territory and it makes contact with a fair ball, by moving into the ball. - C. When, after a fair ball is hit, he is touched with the ball by an infielder prior to first base, while off the base.

-- D. When, after a fair ball is hit, he is touched with the ball by an infielder prior to first base, while off the base. - E. When, after a fair ball is hit an infielder holds the ball on first base before the batter-baserunner touches or passes the base. - F. When, after reaching first base safely, he over runs or over slides that base, and then makes an attempt to start to second base and is tagged before returning to first base. - G. When he runs out of the three foot line and interferes with an infielder taking a throw, or making a play at first base. - EFFECT Sec.
-4 G He is out and if the interference is deemed to be intentional the most advanced baserunner is also out. - H. If between the home plate / strike mat and first base, he moves back toward the home plate / strike mat to avoid or delay being tagged. - EFFECT Sec.
-4 H The ball is dead and all baserunners must return to the last base touched at the time of the interference. - I. If he interferes with a play at the scoring line at the home plate / strike mat in an attempt to prevent an obvious out. - EFFECT Sec.
-4 I The baserunner is also out. - J. If he physically and/or verbally interferes with an infielder attempting to field a batted ball or intentionally interferes physically and/or verbally with a thrown ball. - EFFECT Sec.
-4 J If this interference is an obvious attempt to prevent a double play, the baserunner closest to the scoring line at the home plate / strike mat shall also be called out. - K. If he carries the bat and legally reaches or touches first base with the bat still in his hand. - L. When a play is being made at first base, he touches only the white portion of the double base. - M. If he is called on the infraction of directing or uttering profanities at an umpire, another player or participant and/or utters profanities whereby the spectators can hear it after a warning has been given to both teams for the first occurrence of profanity from either team. - N. If he physically passes a preceding baserunner before that baserunner has been put out. - EFFECT Sec.
-4 K-N The batter is out and the ball is live, unless the act interferes with the play, then the batter is out and the ball is dead and all baserunners must return to the last base touched at the time of the interference.
+- D. When, after a fair ball is hit an infielder holds the ball on first base before the batter-baserunner touches or passes the base. - E. When, after reaching first base safely, he over runs or over slides that base, and then makes an attempt to start to second base and is tagged before returning to first base. - F. When he runs out of the three foot line and interferes with an infielder taking a throw, or making a play at first base. - EFFECT Sec.
+4 F He is out and if the interference is deemed to be intentional the most advanced baserunner is also out. - G. If between the home plate / strike mat and first base, he moves back toward the home plate / strike mat to avoid or delay being tagged. - EFFECT Sec.
+4 G The ball is dead and all baserunners must return to the last base touched at the time of the interference. - H. If he interferes with a play at the scoring line at the home plate / strike mat in an attempt to prevent an obvious out. - EFFECT Sec.
+4 H The baserunner is also out. - I. If he physically and/or verbally interferes with an infielder attempting to field a batted ball or intentionally interferes physically and/or verbally with a thrown ball. - EFFECT Sec.
+4 I If this interference is an obvious attempt to prevent a double play, the baserunner closest to the scoring line at the home plate / strike mat shall also be called out. - J. If he carries the bat and legally reaches or touches first base with the bat still in his hand. - K. When a play is being made at first base, he touches only the white portion of the double base. - L. If he is called on the infraction of directing or uttering profanities at an umpire, another player or participant and/or utters profanities whereby the spectators can hear it after a warning has been given to both teams for the first occurrence of profanity from either team. - M. If he physically passes a preceding baserunner before that baserunner has been put out. - EFFECT Sec.
+4 J-M The batter is out and the ball is live, unless the act interferes with the play, then the batter is out and the ball is dead and all baserunners must return to the last base touched at the time of the interference.